BaseTechStack/basenuxt/UPDATE_GUIDE.md

 2. **Binary Not Found**: Ensure that the installation directory is in your PATH.

-3. **Version Not Updated**: Check if you have multiple copies of BaseNuxt CLI installed on your system.
-Use `which basenuxt` (Unix) or `where basenuxt` (Windows) to locate all instances.
+3. **Version Not Updated**: Check if you have multiple copies of BUX CLI installed on your system.
+Use `which bux` (Unix) or `where bux` (Windows) to locate all instances.

 4. **Network Issues**: If you're behind a proxy or firewall, you may need to configure your network settings to allow downloads from GitHub.

-For further assistance, please open an issue on the [GitHub repository](https://github.com/BaseTechStack/basenuxt/issues).
+For further assistance, please open an issue on the [GitHub repository](https://github.com/BaseTechStack/bux/issues).